Dummiesman/angel-file-formats/Midtown Madness 2/PSDL.md

     char             terminator = 0x00;
 }

-struct Block
+struct Room
 {
     ulong                            nPerimeterPoints; // Number of perimeter points ulong                            attributeSize;    // Size of attribute list PerimeterPoint[nPerimeterPoints] perimeter;
-    ushort[attributeSize]            attributes;       // Block attributes
+    ushort[attributeSize]            attributes;       // room attributes
 }

 struct PerimeterPoint
 {
-    ushort vertex;  // index in vertex list ushort block;   // index in block list + 1
+    ushort vertex;  // index in vertex list ushort room;   // index in room list + 1
 }

-struct BlockPath // TODO: This description is wrong, it reflects a previous
+struct RoomPath // TODO: This description is wrong, it reflects a previous
                  // misconception about a connection to the BAI file.
                  // It adds up, but some of the parameter names are
                  // wrong.